-The program makes some classes available to students who are not enrolled in the program on a space-limited basis.
-Information for single course enrolled students can be found on our website here.
+The program has made some classes available to students who are not enrolled in the program on a space-limited basis.
+Single course enrollment will be temporarily on hiatus after Summer 2024.

 DEFERRAL REQUESTS

 Admitted students may apply to defer enrollment for one academic year, however deferral requests are not automatically granted.
 To request deferral, students email the Program Specialist, Chelsea Melton (psychma@uw.edu) and state their reasons for requesting the deferral.
 The admissions committee reviews the request and considers: